 Samuel Singer is an Assistant Professor at the Faculty of Law at the University of Ottawa.
-Professor Singer’s current research interests in tax focus on tax dispute resolution and the regulation of non-profit organizations and charities.
-He greatly enjoys sharing his enthusiasm for law and policy through teaching.
-Professor Singer is also a long-time advocate for trans people.
-He frequently presents his research on trans legal issues to members of the legal profession.
+Professor Singer’s research interests focus on tax administration and dispute resolution, the regulation of non-profits and charities, and critical tax theory.
+He is also a scholar and advocate on trans legal issues and frequently presents his research to members of the legal profession.

 Professor Singer is currently studying taxpayer remedies in the Canadian tax system, funded by the Social Sciences and Humanities Research Council of Canada (SSHRC).
 His ongoing research includes studying the modernization of non-profit and charity law and applying a critical tax policy perspective to major tax policy issues.
 Professor Singer’s previous tax research topics include tax remission orders, evidentiary privilege for tax professionals, critical analysis of directors’ liability case law, the tax treatment of trans medical expenses, and charity law reform.

 Before academia, Professor Singer worked as the Legal Information Coordinator at the Centre for Community Organizations in Montreal.
 He articled with the National Judicial Institute, clerked at the Tax Court of Canada, and practiced as a tax lawyer with Stikeman Elliott LLP in Montreal.
 Professor Singer went on to establish his own law practice, working in tax law, charity and non-profit law, and trans law.
 He is a member of both the Québec and Ontario Bars.